haitaim/wizard-book/chapter1/section1-3/exercises.md

 The Wallis product defined in the textbook is correct, but not very convenient to convert into a function.
-Instead, the Wikipedia article provides the same thing in Pi notation with the only difference being that it returns pi/2 instead.
+Instead, the Wikipedia article provides the same thing in pi notation with the only difference being that it returns pi/2 instead.

 ```scheme